franc/truffle/README.md

 ...
 ...
+2.
-I've been creating web applications for the past decade.
-Rails, Merb, Sinatra.
-And unfortunately Lift, Drupal and .Net

-Developing for mobile devices has always been very attractive, but until recently that meant either developing java applications, or a web0.2-ish WAP interface.
+I've been building large web applications for the past decade and developing for mobile devices has always been very attractive, but until recently that meant either developing java applications, or a web0.2-ish WAP interface.

+3.
 HTML5 and webkit support on new devices has unlocked this space for using web standard technologies.

+4.
-There's still one problem : javascript - it is very flexible and powerful, but oh so ugly and verbose.
+There's still one problem : javascript - it is very flexible and powerful, but oh so ugly and verbose with loads of boilerplate.

 AltJS - Node.JS spawned a host of languages that transcompiles to javascript.
 Most notably CoffeeScript.